Sokka at one point picks up a hat shaped like a wolf's head.

 Like Professor Layton, Edd from Ed, Edd n Eddy is never seen without his black stocking cap with two white stripes going down it.
 Fans are very curious about what's under it.

-Although, Edd's hat has come out a few times, and Edd has sometimes wore other things on his head (sometimes not removing his cap), with the most noble example being The Movie.
+Although, Edd's hat has come out a few times, and Edd has sometimes worn other things on his head (sometimes not removing his cap), with the most noble example being The Movie.
 Fans believed that they would finally see what would be under Edd's hat, but Ed's big fat head blocked the scene.

 Kevin may fit this trope better than Professor Layton or Edd.
 In the first few seasons of the show, Kevin never, ever removed his hat.
 Even to take a bath.